bmatusiak/bmatusiak.github.io/resume/readme.md

 “Every software engineer needs to be open to suggestions.
 For our open hearts lead the world into creative thinking.
 Because code is not permanent and is ever evolving.”
 	--Bradley Matusiak

 “All code is bad code until tested.
-No maintenance no glory.”
+No maintenance, No glory.”
 	--Bradley Matusiak

 ### OpenSource Contributions. ###